nupong/Google-Data-Analytics-Capstone-Project/README.md

 write.csv(counts, file = 'avg_ride_length.csv')
 ```
 #### Phase5: Share

+Some R codes can be found below.
+More codes can be found separately in [here](https://github.com/nupong/Google-Data-Analytics-Capstone-Project-Sharing-Bike/blob/main/Cyclistic_Analysis.R)
 ```r
 # Visualise the number of rides by rider type
 all_trips_v2 %>%